 - Recruiters attend career fairs.
 It’s a great way to mingle with the recruiting community and practice interviewing skills.

 - Save time by attending online job fairs.
 Always research job fairs.
 Attend those that are most relevant for your skillset.
 And be well-prepared before you show up.

 RESEARCH SHOULD BE A CORNERSTONE OF YOUR JOB SEARCH!

 Research all companies you would like to work for.
 Visit their websites.
 Review the job roles you would like to apply for.
 And find out who at those organizations works in your areas of interest and reach out to them.
 Continue with national, regional, and local professional organizations in your field.
 Connect with peer professionals and find field-specific job listings on their websites or printed publications.
 Apply out-of-the-box thinking to your job search and be strategic about how you invest your time.

 Once you know where you want to work and found out who may be in a position to hire you, reach out to them.
 When calling, be prepared and have your pitch ready to launch.

-This will give you the chance to make yourself known to the employer, make a connection, build a relationship and inquire about what skills and qualities are required to work within the company.
+This will give you the chance to make yourself known to the employer.
+You will make a connection.
+Build a relationship.
+And you can inquire about skills and qualities are required to work within the company.

-Make informal interviews or exploratory sessions part of your job search strategy – they are a great way to get to know and learn more about a potential employer – keep in mind, of course, that this is a two-way street!
-Come prepared with research about the company and your contact, be ready to discuss your career path and goals, as well as ideas on how and on which level you could fit within the company.
+Make informal interviews or exploratory sessions part of your job search strategy.
+These are a great way to get to know and learn more about a potential employer.
+Keep in mind, of course, that this is a two-way street!
+Come prepared with research about the company and your contact.
+Be ready to discuss your career path and goals, as well as ideas on how and on which level you could fit within the company.
 Working with a personal career consultant can help you with all types of scenarios you encounter during your job search.